gabindu/git-intro/git-intro-slides.md

 ## Tell git to keep track of your files

-### Initializing a repository
+### Initializing a repository (only once)

-On the commandline (Git Bash on Windows), make sure that you are inside the directory you created, then execute:
+On the commandline, make sure that you are inside the directory you created, then execute:
 ```
 	git init